 In 2018 Harry Dry went viral with his Kanye West fans dating website.
 Since 2019 he has been establishing himself as an expert in digital marketing with his excellent Marketing Examples website and he recently added Copywriting Examples to the mix.
-I interviewed Harry to find how he taught himself to code, tips for newbie coders, viral marketing campaigns and his new Marketing Examples website.
+I interviewed Harry to find how he taught himself to code, tips for newbie coders, viral marketing campaigns and how to get attention online.

-First off, you are best known for making Yeezy Dating, a Kanye West-themed dating website.
-Did you think that would be what you would be doing after university?
+Did you think you'd be making a Kanye West-themed dating website after university?
 What did you study again?